MGamalE/GitSheet/README.md

 ### - 📅 History

- Before we deep div into `Git`, we have to discuss an overview and history about version control.
+ Before we deep dive into `Git`, we have to discuss an overview and history about version control.

 * 🗒️ In the 90's, Microsoft introduced VSS (Visual SourceSave).It’s a client/server system.
 The server stores a database of all project files together with the history of changes for these files